Washi1337/AsmResolver/docs/dotnet/cloning.rst

         public int Y { get; set; }
     }

-The first thing we then should do, is find the type definitions that correspond to these classes:
+The first step in cloning involves loading the source module, and finding the type definitions that correspond to these classes:

 .. code-block:: csharp

     var sourceModule = ModuleDefinition.FromFile(...);
     var rectangleType = sourceModule.TopLevelTypes.First(t => t.Name == "Rectangle");
     var vectorType = sourceModule.TopLevelTypes.First(t => t.Name == "Vector2");

 Alternatively, if the source assembly is loaded by the CLR, we also can look up the members by metadata token.